Best Fishing Spots in Miami by Boat w/ GPS Coordinates

 Miami is one of the best places in the world to go fishing….

 This is in no particular order as to which are the best fishing spots in Miami; it’s all based on your personal preferences.
+Check out some of the best boating apps for boaters and fishermen to assist you on your trip as well.

 1. 100 to 300 Yards Off Haulover Inlet